-In excel we have several useful functions which can help us on a daily basis.
+In excel, we have several useful functions which can help us on a daily basis.
 Excel made all of our life easy at the workplace.
-When I say “daily” excel has the formula to return today’s date as well, not only date, we can also get the current date and time together.
+When I say “daily,” excel has the formula to return today’s date as well, not only date, we can also get the current date and time together.
 Such is the variety of excel formulas.
-If you are a regular user of excel I hope you have come across the formula called “TODAY” in excel to insert the current date as showing in your working computer.
+If you are a regular user of excel, I hope you have come across the formula called “TODAY” in excel to insert the current date as showing in your working computer.
 But we don’t have TODAY function in VBA, then how do we get the TODAY’s date from VBA.
-This article will show you how to work with TODAY date in VBA.
+This article will show you how to work with the TODAY date in VBA.
 Read on.

 What is the Formula to get Today’s Date in VBA?

 If there is no formula called TODAY, then how do we get today’s date from VBA?
 This is the common question everybody asks, but the solution is simple we have a formula with a different name, i.e., DATE function.

 DATE is exactly the same as the VBA TODAY function, but this is not a volatile function unless you run the macro or trigger the macro.

 The syntax of the DATE function doesn’t have any arguments.
 We just need to pass the function DATE.
 That’s all.

 DATE function to return the current date of the system.
 This is very useful when we use this as part of the big VBA project.
 To have a fair knowledge about this first, I will show you simple examples of DATE function.

 Let’s create a simple DATE function to show the current date in the message box.
 Follow the below steps to write the excel macro.

 Step 1: Create a subprocedure by naming the macro.

 Step 2: Declare the variable as “Date.”
 DATE function returns the result as date only, so the variable data type should be “Date.”